London-Infosec/web/index.md

 layout: default
 ---

 Welcome to London Infosec!
-We are a consortium of people working on infosec, from both academia and industry, in London (and our friends/collaborators elsewhere in UK, and all over the world).
+We are a consortium of people working on infosec, from both academia and industry, in London (and our friends/collaborators elsewhere in the UK, and all over the world).

 <h2 id="resources"> Resources </h2>